Learn The English Cream Golden Retriever

 Another very controversial term is “White Golden Retriever” when made in reference to the English Golden.
-There have been pages written on the internet criticizing the term “White Golden Retriever.”
-Is there such thing as a white Golden Retriever?
+There have been pages written on the internet criticizing the term.
+Is there even such thing Golden Retriever that’s white?
 The answer lies in your strict interpretation of “white.”
 Recherche Goldens have several Goldens that you would be hard pressed to deny their “white” color distinction.
 You couldn’t even see cream on their ears or anywhere on their body.
 If you put them next to a white piece of paper or freshly fallen snow, then you would see the slightest hint of color.

 The truth is that almost anyone who saw the dog in person would say the Golden is white and not cream.
 Many breeders get caught up in semantics.
 Recherche Goldens have very light cream Goldens and also some Goldens that are almost white.
 Some people have also tried to state that there are health defects associated with the “cream” colored Golden Retriever.

 As you will read below, there are scientific studies from the GRCA and the British Kennel Club disproving that color has any association whatsoever with health defects.
 In fact, the “English Golden” has been shown to be healthier and live longer than the American Golden Retriever, but it has nothing to do with the color of the dog.

 See some of our available English Golden Puppies below:

 What’s The Difference Between the American Golden Retriever & the English Golden Retriever

 The health differences between the English Golden and the American Golden are staggering.
 It is the greatest reason why a serious dog seeker will consider purchasing an English Golden over an American Golden.
 The money saved in purchasing an American Golden pales in comparison to the vet bills accumulated over the dog’s life span.